jeremyshantz/angular-react-components/README.md

 * In the Angular implementation, the outer and inner directives share the same model object instance.
 The allows for events originating in the inner to mutate the outer without manual  hook up other than simple declarative bindings.
 (The manner in which shared scope is achieved in open to debate, but I have this pattern running in a large production application to good effect.)

 * In the React implementation there is no shared state.
 The parent must pass to the child callbacks for each type of signal it wishes to receive from the child.
 In the current implemenation we are concerned with visibility.
 In a more complex application, we may wish to handle events for validity, enable/disable, debugging and more.
-We use the `ReactLink` add-on to avoid having to to created change event handles in the `inner` that call a `prop` function passed in by `outer`.
+We use the `ReactLink` add-on to avoid having to to created change event handlers in the `inner` that call a `prop` function passed in by `outer`.

 * Angular requires that the directives be declared in markup, requiring that we render the tags server-side.
 Undoubtedly we could iterate over the array and insert the tags into DOM, but this would require us to prevent automatic initialization and [manually bootstrap the Angular application](https://docs.angularjs.org/guide/bootstrap).